Reduction in Force and Furlough for SHRA Employees Policy

 • career transition counseling services for a specified amount of time.

-For more information on severance pay, priority reemployment, and other layoff benefits, see the Employee Resource Guide for SHRA Layoffs.
+For more information on severance pay, priority reemployment, and other Reduction in Force benefits, see the Employee Resource Guide for SHRA Layoffs.

 Definitions

-Priority Reemployment: Status entitling SHRA laid off employees to priority consideration for state positions when being considered alongside candidates with substantially equal qualifications.
+Priority Reemployment: status entitling SHRA employees who are impacted by a Reduction in Force to priority consideration for state positions when being considered alongside candidates with substantially equal qualifications.

-Severance Pay: a continuation of pay for designated period of time following separation, which is based on an employee’s total state service and age adjustment factor.
+Severance Pay: a continuation of pay for SHRA employees impacted by a Reduction in Force for a designated period of time following separation, which is based on an employee’s total state service and age adjustment factor.

 SHRA Employees: employees subject to the North Carolina Human Resources Act.